usegalaxy-eu/gdpr/privacy-policy.md

 ## How to Contact Us

-In case you have any questions or concerns related to this Privacy Statement, please send us an email at [mailto:contact@usegalaxy.eu](contact@usegalaxy.eu)
+In case you have any questions or concerns related to this Privacy Statement, please send us an email at [contact@usegalaxy.eu](mailto:contact@usegalaxy.eu)